 - “Fostering a Culture of Prevention in your organization”

 - “Team Action Planning”

-Stop It Now! and the Pennsylvania State System of Higher Education (PASSHE) have collaborated to customize Circles of Safety© for the higher education setting.
+Stop It Now! and the Pennsylvania State System of Higher Education (PASSHE) have collaborated to customize Circles of Safety for the higher education setting.
 The Circles program relies on a tiered approach involving System leadership, key university representatives and a cross-disciplinary team from each of the 14 universities in the System.
-The Circles of Safety© program trained prevention team members to be resources to the larger university community and to introduce the community to effective practices to create safer environments for children and the adults who care about them.
+The Circles of Safety for Higher Education© program trained prevention team members to be resources to the larger university community and to introduce the community to effective practices to create safer environments for children and the adults who care about them.

 Program activities include:

 - Consultation with Now! staff on organizing your team and preparing for the training

 - Two-day training delivered by Now! trainers